mebelekeziak/Radar-Simulation/README.md

 # What it contains?
-The simulation right now contains Extended Kalman Filter, JPDA Filter, CFAR Algorithm, basic AESA
+The simulation right now contains Extended Kalman Filter, JPDA Filter, CFAR Algorithm, basic AESA, DBSCAN

 # What are planned updates?
 I plan to introduce scripting engine so you can write your own Kalman Filters with ease